dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week6_MitigatingRisk/Readings/README.md

 `Future Studies Note`: Page 90 contains an extensive list of Garden 2020 predictions

 - 99% of vulnerabilities could be prevented through patch management
-- 33% of successful attacks could be prevented through _e a culture of acceptance and protection versus detection and punishment_
+- 33% of successful attacks could be prevented through _a culture of acceptance and protection versus detection and punishment_
 - 20% of businesses will prevent data breaches in the cloud by adopting of security governance policies
 - 40% will engage in devops models of self-diagnostics and protections
 - 80% of services will broker into the cloud